WICG/turtledove/PRODUCT_LEVEL.md

 ## Auditability

-Turtledove assumes an audience-size approach to ensuring user privacy and comfort.
+TURTLEDOVE assumes an audience-size approach to ensuring user privacy and comfort.
 By bringing more structure to the creative, an additional approach is possible:

 * Advertiser making all product web_bundles available for public inspection (e.g. via ".well-known" resources)
 * The browser ensuring that each component (products and template) of the ad has been publicly available before an impression